-We’ve pulled together 23 encouraging passages from Scripture.
+We’ve pulled together 23 encouraging bible verses.
 Whether you or people you care about are struggling with temptation, in the middle of a crisis, or just trying to keep going, God can use these verses to uplift you.

 1. I will give you rest (Matthew 11:28–30)

 “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”

 To the Jews living in Jesus’ day, two constant burdens were difficult to bear: Rome and the Law of Moses.
 One constantly oppressed them, and the other held them to an impossible standard.
 Jesus offered an easier yoke and a lighter burden.